pvillacorta/KomaMotionExperiments/mrm/phantoms/README.md

 # Phantom files

-This directory is empty, as phantom files are too large to be stored on GitHub.
-Instead, they have been included in [Zenodo](https://zenodo.org/records/14938092?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6Ijc5MzUzZmI2LThjM2QtNDJlYi1iZjY5LTNiM2JhOGE1NWJjYyIsImRhdGEiOnt9LCJyYW5kb20iOiJjN2EyYTg1MmQwODlhYjcyYWZhNDE1MDE4MTY3NTllYSJ9.wd_ngw4REZMze5-rhH9avjgcYv-GPWeWUFf4msymGWVsTxyrtWIZ7vjqTFnwCX0Jm6KrXNYoRljFCaCrj0sxWQ).
+This directory is intentionally left empty, as phantom files are too large to be stored on GitHub.
+Instead, they are hosted on [Zenodo](https://zenodo.org/records/15554360).

-Once downloaded from Zenodo, you need to place the phantom files in this `/phantoms` directory for everything to work correctly.
+These phantom files will be automatically downloaded and added to this directory as the corresponding experiments in the repository are executed.
+Specifically:

+- 1.2 Aorta PC: Downloads 'aorta_2M_spins.phantom'
+- 2.3a CMRsim PC: Downloads 'sUbend_1p5M_spins_turb.phantom' and 'sUbend_4M_spins_noturb.phantom'
+- 2.3b JEMRIS PC: Downloads 'fortin_2M_spins.phantom'